near/nearcore/docs/network.md

 `PeerManagerActor` open tcp server, which listens to incoming connection.
 It starts `RoutingTableActor`, which then starts `EdgeValidatorActor`.
 When connection incoming connection gets accepted, it starts a new `PeerActor` on its own thread.

+# 7. Adding new edges to routing tables

+This section covers the process of adding new edges, received from another nodes, to the routing table.
+It consists of several steps covered below.

+## 7.1 Step 1

+`PeerManagerActor` receives `RoutingTableSync` message containing list of new `edges` to add.
+`RoutingTableSync` contains list of edges of the P2P network.
+This message is then forwarded to `RoutingTableActor`.

+## 7.2 Step 2

+`PeerManagerActor` forwards those edges to `RoutingTableActor` inside of `ValidateEdgeList` struct.

+`ValidateEdgeList` contains:
+- list of edges to verify
+- peer who send us the edges

+## 7.3 Step 3

+`RoutingTableActor` gets the `ValidateEdgeList` message.
+Filters out `edges` that have already been verified, those that are already in `RoutingTableActor::edges_info`.

+Then, it updates `edge_verifier_requests_in_progress` to mark that edge verifications are in progress, and edges shouldn't be pruned from Routing Table (see section TODO).

+Then, after removing already validated edges, the modified message is forwarded to `EdgeValidatorActor`.

+## 7.4 Step 4

+`EdgeValidatorActor` goes through list of all edges.
+It checks whenever all edges are valid (their cryptographic signatures match, etc.).

+If any edge is not valid peer will be banned.

+Edges that are validated are written to a concurrent queue `ValidateEdgeList::sender`.
+This queue is used to transfer edges from `EdgeValidatorActor`, back to `PeerManagerActor`.

+## 7.5 Step 5

+`broadcast_validated_edges_trigger` runs, and gets validated edges from `EdgeVerifierActor`.

+Every new edge will be broadcast to all connected peers.

+And then, all validated edges received from `EdgeVerifierActor` will be sent again to `RoutingTableActor` inside `AddVerifiedEdges`.

+## 7.5 Step 6

+When `RoutingTableActor` receives `RoutingTableMessages::AddVerifiedEdges`, the method`add_verified_edges_to_routing_table` will be called.
+It will add edges to `RoutingTableActor::edges_info` struct, and mark routing table, that it needs recalculation see `RoutingTableActor::needs_routing_table_recalculation`.

 # 8 Routing table computation

 Routing table computation does a few things: